thisisjofrank/game-tutorial-stage-4/README.md

 }
 ```

-This enhanced score submission function now tracks additional game metrics
+The score submission function now tracks additional game metrics including
-including obstacles avoided, game duration, and maximum speed reached.
-The
+obstacles avoided, game duration, and maximum speed reached.
+The server responds
-server responds with global ranking information and indicates if the player
+with global ranking information and indicates if the player achieved a new
-achieved a new record.
+record.

 The function gracefully handles network errors and provides detailed feedback
 about the submission status.
 On successful submission, it automatically